-The central government today published a draft social media ad buying policy for government ministries and departments. “[The Bureau of Outreach and Communication] will determine which Social Media platform(s) is/are relevant in light of planned outreach activity of the client Ministry/Department based on target audience, theme and content of proposed activity, budget and duration of the campaign,” the document said.
+The central government today published guidelines for buying ads on social media for government ministries and departments. “[The Bureau of Outreach and Communication] will determine which Social Media platform(s) is/are relevant in light of planned outreach activity of the client Ministry/Department based on target audience, theme and content of proposed activity, budget and duration of the campaign,” the document said.
 “In doing so, preference may be given to the Social Media Platforms which are based in India.”
 However, the policy does not make clear if by “based in India” it means social media companies that were founded and headquartered in India, or simply social media companies with offices in India.

 The document, “Policy Guidelines for Empanelment of Social Media Platforms with Bureau of Outreach and Communication”, was published by the Ministry of Information and Broadcasting.
 The Bureau of Outreach and Communication is tasked with implementing all central government ministries’ advertising, including on the internet.
-While the I&B Ministry’s website and the document’s title suggest that this is a draft policy, there is no indication of a request for stakeholder comment.
 We have reached out to the Ministry for clarification.

 25 million ‘unique users’ to be the bar

 The guidelines require that any social media company that wants ad spends to have 25 million unique monthly users.
 This is an interesting requirement, as daily active users (DAUs) are a much more accurate indicator of the likelihood of the potential reach of an advertisement.
 Last year, data by analytics firm App Annie indicated that Sharechat had 18 million monthly active users, while the company claimed then that it had 40 million monthly users.
 That distinction qualifies the company, which doesn’t reveal how many daily active users it has, to receive government ads based on this metric.
 (Sharechat now claims to have 60 million monthly active users.)